Many DevOps teams struggle with effectively setting up their continuous test automation. The World Quality Report describes two main challenges:

 - Can prioritize

-A good use case for this is a framework that can identify and execute critical test cases from an automated suite to achieve high defect yield per test case execution using algorithms such as random forest algorithm.
+A good use case for this is a framework that can identify and execute critical test cases from an automated suite to achieve high fault yield per test case execution using algorithms such as random forest algorithm.

 - Provisions its own test data